 Electronic processing is the preferred method for time sheet submission.
-Contact SWS staff to apply to submit time sheets electronically.
+Institutions can contact SWS staff to apply to submit time sheets electronically.
 The electronic time sheet process is subject to all standard compliance procedures established for the SWS program and referenced in this SWS program manual.